 First Time Trailcam Buyers Guide

-Shopping for a trail camera the first time can be overwhelming.
+If you have been shopping our game cameras for sale, you know shopping for a trail camera the first time can be overwhelming.
 This Trail Camera Buyers Guide gives you the basics of what game cameras do and how they do it.

 How Do Trail Cameras Work?

 - Detection Circuit: How well does a game camera detect activity?

 - Batteries: How long is the battery life?

 - Infrared Emitters: Is it red glow infrared flash or is it an undetectable "No Glow" version?.
 How bright are the night pictures?

 - Picture Quality: View sample photos from all the popular camera traps.

 - Setup & Viewing Screen: How easy is the camera to program and does it have an internal viewing screen.